okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-sdk-use-case-basic-sign-in/main/ios/integrationsteps.md

 ### 3: Send the user to the home page after a successful sign-in flow

 The final integration step is to send the user to the default home page after a successful sign-in flow.
-Optionally, you can obtain basic user information after a successful sign-in by making a request to Okta's Open ID Connect authorization server.
+Optionally, you can obtain basic user information after the user successfully signs in by making a request to Okta's Open ID Connect Authorization Server.
 See [Get the user profile information](#get-the-user-profile-information).

 #### Sample code